 The purpose of this module is to discuss the universal elements of Church Planting Movements (CPMs) and Disciple Making Movements (DMMs).
 There are places around the world where people are coming to Christ in droves and churches are being planted very rapidly.
 We want to learn some of the New Testament principles that are being used to see these types of movements to Christ.
 We will talk about reproducible discovery Bible studies, obedience based discipleship, leadership development, elephant vs. rabbit churches, etc.

-This missions course focuses on stewardship of finances and raising missionary support.
+This course focuses on stewardship of finances.
 We will compare what this world teaches concerning money versus what Jesus taught his disciples about the kingdom view of riches.
 We will also be talking about the Biblical basis of raising support for missionary efforts and tips on how to go about vision casting and “friend raising”.
-We will also cover topics such as budgeting, staying in touch with supporters, giving, etc. Another topic will be the pros and cons of supporting indigenous laborers.
+We will also cover topics such as budgeting, staying in touch with supporters, giving, etc.